tier4/awkernel/specification/kernel/asm/aarch64/exception.S/README.md

 ## Propositions to be Verified

 1. A context can be properly restored when exiting the exception handler.
-2. Condition 1 is satisfied even if exceptions occur recursively.
+2. Condition 1 is satisfied even if exceptions occur recursively unless a data abort occurs.

 ## Result